fzembow/todoview/README.md

 `sudo npm install todoview -g`

-Then, run `todoview` in the directory in which you are working.
+Then, run `todoview` (or just `tdv`) from the directory in which you are working.
 A browser window will open, displaying the TODOs in the directory.

 ## Acknowledgments